 The transformations are performed by inserting the matched wildcards from the applicable to template into their respective locations in the transform to template.
-Then the entire transformed transform to template is placed into the original code AST where the root of the match was previously located.
+Then the entire transform to template is placed into the original code AST where the match was discovered.
 Doing this we are essentially doing a transformation that is a find and replace with context passed through the wildcards.